 There are only two way proper and legal ways to label Manuka Honey:

-You will never see anything other than these two ratings on our honey.
+We label our honey with the actual MG results, and choose not to participate in the UMF organization, which is mostly marketing hype, and is heavily influenced by one of the large Manuka honey packers.
 If you see anything else on a label of honey purporting to be Manuka Honey, it’s likely illegitimate.
-Watch out for sellers using labels such as Active XX+, Bio-Active XX+, NPA XX+ (Non Peroxide Activity), Total Activity XX+, K-Factor XX+ as they may not meet food safety requirements.
+Watch out for sellers using labels such as Active XX+, Bio-Active XX+, NPA XX+ (Non Peroxide Activity), Total Activity XX+, K-Factor XX+ as they most likely are not selling true active Manuka honey.

 Ask Where Your Honey Comes From